A2 Sydenham Bypass - widening

 Current and proposed road cross section

 The widening will require 5 metres of land to be taken from Victoria Park and Belfast City Airport.
 The gated access directly from the Sydenham Bypass to the park will be sealed off, with maintenance vehicles required to use a new link from the layby at the original City Airport entrance instead.
-Dee Street bridge will be demolished and replaced by a new, wider structure positioned either to the east or west of the current bridge (so that it can be built before the old one is removed).
+Dee Street bridge will be demolished and replaced by a new, wider structure at the same location.
+This may require closing Dee Street for several months - although recent experience on M2 has shown that it is possible to replace a bridge in two slices, thus keeping traffic moving.
+Dee Street itself will be realigned directly onto Airport Road, through the site of the current salt depot.

 Map